-Under this licence off-air recordings cannot be used in a VLE unless access can be restricted to on-campus.
-This option is not available within our current VLE.
 The adaptation, alteration or mutilation of a recording is not permitted.
 This includes the separation of soundtrack from images, the substitution of another commentary, or alteration which would change the original concept of the work.
 See the ERA website: http://era.org.uk/the-licence for further details.

 Permits reprographic copying (onto paper from paper) of multiple copies (see amounts below) by or for the benefit of registered University staff and students.